 The Feinberg School of Medicine provides seed funding up to $50,000 for application preparation to initiate new multi-investigator program project or center grant applications involving Feinberg faculty.
 The funds are intended to support new applications, preferably to the National Institutes of Health.
 There is an expectation of casting a wide net, such that research projects ought to involve at least two faculty members from outside the home department of the principal investigator, which may include Evanston.

 This funding can be used to cover reasonable expenses for a retreat to bring together key faculty, staff and students, then to provide reagents for key preliminary experiments, costs for preparing the application and other reasonable expenses.
-Our centralized research administration services group can assist with staff support for the retreat and proposal preparation, if the principal investigator wishes.
+The Sponsored Project & Research Catalysts (SPARC) central team or Research Analysis team can assist with staff support for the retreat and proposal preparation, if the principal investigator wishes.

 To be considered for this seed funding, take the following steps.